ABOUT

 What does your training look like?

-When you come in to work with us we assign simple drills as homework for you to regularly implement a few times a day (on average 5-10 min).
+When you come in to work with me I assign simple drills as homework for you to regularly implement a few times a day (on average 5-10 min).
 These homework assignments improve different areas of your brain’s function and result in a better ability to perform your given movement skill.
-We also will work with you through more traditional training methods to create strength, speed, power, etc., so expect to sweat and put in work in addition to thoughtful action.
-But every session is different – as every brain is different, and therefore requires different inputs.
+I will also work with you through more traditional training methods to create strength, speed, power, etc., so expect to sweat and put in work in addition to thoughtful action.
+But every session is different and we all have different goals – as every brain is different, and therefore requires different inputs.

 Contact us by clicking here today.